brendt/stitcher.io/src/data/guide.md

 The goal is simple: create blazing fast websites.
 Stitcher will parse all your templates into static HTML pages, will parse and minify CSS and JavaScript, will optimize images using ``srcset`` and provides useful developer tools to aid you in setting things up smoothly.

+Ready to get started?
+Take 5 more minutes to read through the following guide and you'll be ready to go!